Performance

 • It's surprisingly difficult to get stable results, specially with some Prolog compilers.
 One the reasons seems to be the operating-system constant shuffling of processes between the cores.

-• Some results are odd, either above the expected maximum (100% of plain Prolog performance) or much lower than what's reasonable to expect.
+• Some results are odd, either above the expected maximum (100% of plain Prolog performance) or lower than what's reasonable to expect.
 This happens mostly on the most simple benchmark goals.
 Benchmarks where a more significant amount of work is performed seem to be more (but not complete) immune to these issues.

 • All benchmark tests use the default memory allocation for the different program areas.
 Changing the size of these program areas can have a big impact on the benchmark results (e.g. increasing stack size to avoid wasting time expanding the stack or doing garbage collection).